viktorZenkov/webserver/README.md

 # Assignment 1: Deploying webserver

-Only outstanding is eplank

-Current results are in [results.md](http://github.com/CS340-19/webserver/blob/master/results.md)

 The purpose of the assignment is to familiarize you with the automatic build, containers, and cloud computing

 ## The due date is TBD.